Set up producer services

 5. Create the backend service with the third-party appliance instance groups that you created in the previous step.

-1. Create the backend service with the protocol set to UNSPECIFIED.
-For more information, see Configure load balancer components.
+1. Create the backend service with the protocol set to UDP.
+For more information, see Create an internal load balancer for Packet Mirroring.

-3. Create internal forwarding rules for the backend service to forward mirrored traffic that originates from a producer VPC network.
-For more information, see the gcloud compute forwarding-rules create command.
+3. Create an internal forwarding rule for the backend service to forward mirrored traffic that originates from the consumer VPC network.
+For more information, see Create an internal load balancer for Packet Mirroring.

 4. Create or add a firewall rule in your network firewall policy that allows UDP traffic to your VMs on port 6081.
 For more information, see Create global network firewall rules.